Signs and Silence

 “Didn’t you send me a text a few days ago about a camping trip in Scotland?”
 He asked, a bit irritated.

 “I don’t know your phone number.”
 She muttered, “Maybe Andy sent it.”
 She added, knowing it happened before.

 “Anyway, I think you should postpone your vacation.”

 “No.” Her response was short.
 She was ready to hang up when he stopped her.
 It was only one word but it was enough to make her wake up instantly.

 “The commander.
 I looked into it while you were making plans.”

-“It’s you,” Ezekiel took a dramatic pause before he continued, “The commander is you.”
+“It’s you,” Ezekiel took a dramatic pause before he continued, “I think the commander is you.”

-Zoe got out of bed and walked in the living room in a hurry.
-Once she turned on the light she got a scare from seeing a man in the middle of her apartment.
+Looking at the clock, she laid back in bed but after a few turns it was obvious she was not going back to sleep.
+Zoe got out of bed and walked in the living room all irritated.
+Once she turned on the lights she got a scare from seeing a man in the middle of her apartment.
 Mehrdir scared the heck out of her, him being the last person she was expecting to see.

 “It’s been a while, huh?”
 He started like a cheeky bastard.

 “You were born with amazing abilities.
-You can see the side of the world that doesn’t involve angels and other heavenly things.
+You can see the world beyond the veil and that doesn’t involve angels and other heavenly things.
 There is a story about demons getting missions on Earth, one of them being Beelzebub.
 He was and still is the commander of most legions in Hell.
 He came here once and found a human more interesting than others.
 He possessed a girl and probably left a piece of him behind; a sign.”
-He walked to her and grabbed her hand harshly.
+Mehrdir explained before he walked to her and grabbed her hand harshly.